newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 END;
 ```

-We can also create multiple columns from a given condition using CASE (like pivoting a table):
+We can also create multiple columns from a given condition using CASE (like pivoting a table).
+This creates a wider table from long table:

 ```sql
 CASE WHEN (condition) THEN <value> END AS col_1